Clinthon007/SQL_Project_Data_Job_Analysis/README.md

 SQL Queries?
 Check them out here: [project_sql folder](/project_sql/).

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was made from the innate feeling of showing-off top-paying and in-demand skills, streamlining other to reveal optimal jobs.
+Driven by a quest to navigate the data analyst job market more effectively, this project was made from the innate feeling of showing-off top-paying and in-demand skills, streamlining others to reveal optimal jobs.

 ### Questions I went on to answer using my SQL queries were:
 1. What are the top-paying data analyst jobs?